Agent Attention: On the Integration of Softmax and Linear Attention: Related Works

-In contrast to the idea of restricting receptive fields, linear attention directly addresses the computational challenge by reducing computation complexity.
+\textbf{Linear Attention.} In contrast to the idea of restricting receptive fields, linear attention directly addresses the computational challenge by reducing computation complexity.
 The pioneer work~\cite{linear_attn} discards the Softmax function and replaces it with a mapping function $\phi$ applied to $Q$ and $K$, thereby reducing the computation complexity to $\mathcal{O}(N)$.
 However, such approximations led to substantial performance degradation.
-To tackle this issue, Efficient Attention~\cite{efficient_attn} applies the Softmax function to both $Q$ and $K$.
+To tackle this problem, Efficient Attention~\cite{efficient_attn} applies the Softmax function to both $Q$ and $K$.
 SOFT~\cite{soft} and Nyströmformer~\cite{nystromformer} employ matrix decomposition to further approximate Softmax operation.
 Castling-ViT~\cite{castling_vit} uses Softmax attention as an auxiliary training tool and fully employs linear attention during inference.
 FLatten Transformer~\cite{flatten} proposes focused function and adopts depthwise convolution to preserve feature diversity.

-While these methods are effective, they continue to struggle with the issue of limited expressive power of linear attention.
-In the paper, rather than enhancing Softmax or linear attention, we propose a novel attention paradigm which integrates these two attention types, achieving superior performance in various tasks.
+While these methods are effective, they continue to struggle with the limited expressive power of linear attention.
+In the paper, rather than enhancing Softmax or linear attention, we propose agent attention which integrates these two attention types, achieving superior performance in various tasks.